stevecalla/integral-solutions-dev/README.md

 Login to The Application:
 * From the home page click "Employee Login" in the lower right hand corner of the footer.
 Use email address "a@a.com" and password "12345".
 For all users in the seed "employee" file, the password is consistently "12345".
 User "a@a.com" has "admin" role and is not locked.
 * Once logged in, the nav menu in the header will allow access to the Admin (for users with admin rights) and Employee panel (which is the default for users without admin rights).

+Signup (as an employee):
+* Note that signup functionality was eliminated in favor of the admin creating/adding a user/employee.
+This was to avoid allowing random users from getting access to the employee portal (which could have been accomplished in a variety of ways).
+Employees can use the password reset functionality once created in the system by the admin to reset their password and get access to the system.

 ## Contributing